noi-techpark/bdp-commons/data-collectors/environment-appa/appabz_opendata/README.md

 	Log4j manages the logging of the whole data collector, being it information, error or debug messages.
 Thus, it should be correctly configured.
 To do so, edit `src/main/resources/log4j2.properties` to match your desired configuration.

-    Minimal configuration is provided, given that you set `property.basePath` (use absolute paths).
+    Minimal configuration is provided, given that you set `property.logFileFolder` (use absolute paths) and `property.logFileName`.

 2. Edit ResourceBundle config file

 	The one file that contains variables that are actively used at runtime from the data collector itself is `src/main/resources/config.properties`.
 Such file contains both sensitive and non-sensitive information.
 A list follows: